Yeshvvanth/test/README.md

 ## Steps to setup

-### 1. Create an EC2 instance in aws cloud and ssh into it.
+### 1. Create an EC2 instance and install Docker, aws-cli.

-### 2. Download docker and aws-cli in the instance.

-### 3. Create an IAM policy with ECR read/write permission and then create an IAM role with some name, then attach the policy to this role.
+### 2. Create a role and define an IAM policy with read/write permissions to ECR and attach the role to EC2 instance.

-### 4. Now attach this role to the EC2 instance

-### 5. Clone the repository from the EC2 instance
+### 3. Clone the repository from the EC2 instance

 ```
    git clone https://github.com/Yeshvvanth/Palindrome-API.git
 ```

-### 6. Build the image using Dockerfile present in the repo.
+### 4. Build the image using Dockerfile present in the repo.

 ```
    sudo docker build -t palindrome .
 ```

-### 7. Login to ECR
+### 5. Login to ECR

 ```
   aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account-id>.dkr.ecr.<region>.amazonaws.com